 Daffodils have been known since antiquity.
-Appearing as lowly wildflowers in the Mediterranean basin, they gradually spread to Europe’s alpine and coastal regions, and have been cultivated in Britain and the Netherlands since the 16th century.
-Throughout history, the world’s love affair with narcissus has been vividly chronicled in folklore and poems, sonnets and plays from Shelley to Shakespeare.
+Appearing as lowly wildflowers in the Mediterranean basin, they gradually spread to Europe’s alpine and coastal regions.
+People in Britain and the Netherlands began cultivating them as early as the 16th century.
+Folklore and poems, sonnets and plays throughout history from Shelley to Shakespeare, chronicle the world’s love affair with narcissus.
 The most famous ode is William Wordsworth’s endearing poem “Daffodils” that celebrates a visit to the English Lake District with his sister Dorothy.
 In it, his vivid description radiates elation that spring has finally arrived.
 The verse, “When all at once I saw a crowd; A host of golden daffodils; Beside the lake, beneath the trees; Fluttering and dancing in the breeze,” conveys his utter delight.

 Today, 50 species of narcissus including 28,000 varieties of daffodils, jonquils, and paperwhites are named and registered with the Royal Horticultural Society in London.
 But given that zealous hybridizers and breeders are constantly at work to create new ones, there are always more to come.
 Within this dizzying number of choices, fragrant yellow or white paperwhites bloom early and feature small flowers atop tall dark-green stems.
 When mingled with pinecones and greens, they dress up dining tables or mantels for Christmas.
 Considered a good-luck symbol of Chinese New Year celebrations in late January or early February, they sprout in bowls or trays from bulbs on pebbles in water.

 Jonquils differ in that they produce clusters of three to 10 small, richly fragrant blooms on each stem.
 These showy, multicolored plants bloom as early as autumn depending on climate, and return reliably year after year.